Soviet propaganda music during the Cold War: Red Army Ensemble and Choir

 The Red Army Ensemble is the official army choir of the Russian Armed Forces, also known as the "Red Army".
 It was formed in 1928, specifically on October 12 when 12 members made its first presentation.
 During the Cold War, it was known for performing propagating Soviet songs.

 Alexander Vasilyevich Alexandrov was the first artistic director of the Red Army Ensemble.
 He was a major-general, a folk-artist, a composer, and a professor at the Moscow Conservatory.
-He believed he could use his music to help Russia and the Soviets during the War.
+He believed he could use his music to help the Soviet Union during the War.
 He was once quoted to say: "How could I help my Motherland, at sixty years of age?
 I had never held a rifle in my hands and certainly was not a military specialist.
 And all the same I did hold in my hands a mighty weapon which could strike the enemy- it was the song!
 What could I give to the front, to the fighters, to the commanders, to the political workers?
 Songs!"
 He remained the artistic director of the Red Army Ensemble for 18 years until his son, B.A.
 Aleksandrov took his place in 1946.

-Surprisingly, the Red Army Ensemble has a mixed composition of Russian traditional instruments and western instruments.
-Even though Western culture was often viewed in a negative light during the Cold War, they still continued to include western instruments.
-Some examples include the balalaika, the domra, the bayan, the double bass, woodwinds, brass, and percussion instruments.

-During the Cold War, the Red Army Ensemble played songs from artists like Vasily Solovyov-Sedoi, Anatoli Novikov, Matvey Blanter and Boris Mokrusov.
+During the Cold War, the Red Army Ensemble played songs by composers like Vasily Solovyov-Sedoi, Anatoli Novikov, Matvey Blanter and Boris Mokrousov.
 They played all kinds of music, including, but not limited to, folk tunes, church hymns, operatic arias, and popular music.
 One of their more popular and propagating songs is the "Guard Song", which is a song about the heroism of the guards of the Red Army.

 Today, the Ensemble is made up of 186 people.
 There are 9 soloists, a choir of 64 people, an orchestra of 38 people, and even an eclectic dance group.
 The Red Army Ensemble has won numerous awards (including the prestige of becoming an academic organization), played in over 70 countries, and now has a repertoire of over two thousand works.